Automattic/jetpack/extensions/README.md

 ## Developing block editor extensions in Jetpack

-### High level overview of the development flow
+### High-level overview of the development flow

 1. Use the [Jetpack Docker environment](https://github.com/Automattic/jetpack/tree/master/docker#readme).
 1. Start a new branch.
 1. Add your new extension's source files to the extensions/blocks directory.
-And add your extensions's slug the beta array in `extensions/index.json`.
+And add your extensions' slug the beta array in `extensions/index.json`.
-By keeping your extension in beta array, it's safe to do small PRs and merge frequently.
+By keeping your extension in the beta array, it's safe to do small PRs and merge frequently.
 1. Or modify existing extensions in the same folder.
 1. Run `yarn build-extensions [--watch]` to compile your changes.
 1. Now test your changes in your Docker environment's wp-admin.
 1. Open a PR, and a WordPress.com diff will be automatically generated with your changes.
 1. Test the WordPress.com diff
 1. Once the code works well in both environments and has been approved by a Jetpack crew member, you can merge your branch!
-1. When your block is ready to be shipped, move your extensions's slug from beta to production array in `extensions/index.json`
+1. When your block is ready to be shipped, move your extensions' slug from beta to production array in `extensions/index.json`

 ### Beta Extensions
-Generally, all new extensions should start out as beta.
+Generally, all new extensions should start out as a beta.

 - Before you develop, remember to add your extension's slug to the beta array in `extensions/index.json`.
 - In the `wp-config.php` for your Docker environment (`docker/wordpress/wp-config.php`) or in your custom mu-plugins file (`docker/mu-plugins/yourfile.php`), enable beta extensions with the following snippet: `define( 'JETPACK_BETA_BLOCKS', true );`